-Six acres of serenity in the heart of the city, the magnificent Maggie Daley Park is the centerpiece of our community and the epi-center of the Chicago Spring Half Marathon & 10K Spring Market Finish Festival.
+Six acres of serenity in the heart of the city, the magnificent Maggie Daley Park is the centerpiece of our community and the epi-center of the Byline Bank Chicago Spring Half Marathon & 10K Spring Market Finish Festival.

 In 2009, the City of Chicago and the Park District began plans to renovate the underground parking garage and fieldhouse and enliven the outdoor elements in this area.
 The Park District hired Michael Van Valkenburgh Associates, an internationally renowned landscape architecture firm to design the new park space.
 Serving as a counterpoint to the symmetry and formality of Grant Park, the design incorporates curvilinear forms, dramatic topography, and many whimsical elements.